meta-llama/llama-recipes/recipes/use_cases/email_agent/README.md

 2. Improve the search, reply, forward, create email draft, and query about types of attachments.
 3. Improve the fallback and error handling mechanism when the user asks don't lead to a correct function calling spec or the function calling fails.
 4. Improve the user experience by showing progress when some Gmail search API calls take long (minutes) to complete.
-5. Implement the async behavior of Gmagent - schedule an email to be sent later.
+5. Implement the async behavior of the agent - schedule an email to be sent later.
 6. Implement the agent planning - decomposing a complicated ask into sub-tasks, using ReAct and other methods.
 7. Implement the agent long-term memory - longer context and memory across sessions (consider using Llama Stack/MemGPT/Letta)
 8. Implement reflection - on the tool calling spec and results.
 9. Introduce multiple-agent collaboration.
 10. Implement the agent observability.
-11. Compare different agent frameworks using Gmagent as the case study.
+11. Compare different agent frameworks using the app as the case study.
-12. Add and implement a test plan and productionize Gmagent.
+12. Add and implement a test plan and productionize the app.

 # Resources